yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 to enforce the trained model to be inline with the cluster assumption, i.e., the learned decision boundary must lie in low density regions.
-These methods are based on a simple concept that, if a realistic perturbation was to be applied to an unlabeled example, the predictions should not change significantly.
-Given that under the cluster assumption, data points with distinct labels are separated with low density regions, so the likelihood of one example to switch classes after a perturbation is small (see Figure 1).
+These methods are based on a simple concept that, if a realistic perturbation was to be applied to an unlabeled example, the prediction should not change significantly, given that under the cluster assumption, data points with distinct labels are separated with low density regions, so the likelihood of one example to switch classes after a perturbation is small (see Figure 1).